 IMPLEMENTATION UNIT LTD. BELGRADE

-The PIU provides assistance to KIRS and carries out activities such as establishing a procurement and contract monitoring system, concluding agreements with municipalities, developing procurement plans, developing tender dossiers and conducting procurement, carrying out architectural and technical activities and providing technical consulting, as well as developing and managing grant schemes.
-It is also in charge of financial aspects and payments to contractors, etc.
+The PIU provided assistance to KIRS and carried out activities such as establishing a procurement and contract monitoring system, concluding agreements with municipalities, developing procurement plans, developing tender dossiers and conducting procurement, carrying out architectural and technical activities and providing technical consulting, as well as developing and managing grant schemes.
+It was also in charge of financial aspects and payments to contractors, etc.

 CONTACTS